volkamerlab/MolDockLab/README.md

 Pipeline Selection:

 --corr_range (=0.1)       Allowed range of Spearman correlation for selecting a pipeline
-                        with the lowest runtime cost.
+                          with the lowest runtime cost from the highest spearman correlation pipeline.
---ef_range (=0.5)         Enrichment factor range for selecting the best pipeline.
+--ef_range (=0.5)         Enrichment factor range for selecting the best balanced
+			  pipeline from the highest correlation pipeline.

 Interaction Analysis: